 Partners in Flight has approached bird conservation on several major fronts:

 - Coordinate efforts, share information, establish research and monitoring priorities, develop standard protocols and procedures.
-For example, PIF has developed a species priority-setting scheme that has been applied to rank all North American land bird species at the physiographic area level — a popular version called the "Watch List" Exit appears on the website of the National Audubon Society has a list of Priority Birds.
+For example, PIF has developed a species priority-setting scheme that has been applied to rank all North American land bird species at the physiographic area level — a popular version called the "Watch List" appears on the website of the National Audubon Society has a list of Priority Birds.

 - Further education and awareness about the need for bird conservation.
-PIF publishes several periodicals in English and Spanish, and sponsors the popular "International Migratory Bird Day" Exit each May.
+PIF publishes several periodicals in English and Spanish, and sponsors the popular "International Migratory Bird Day" each May.
 Migratory Bird Citizens' Manuals are also under development.
 The manuals will serve as practical guides for use by local groups and citizens in developing strategies for bird conservation.
 A prototype Citizens Manual for Maryland is already complete.

 - Conservation Planning.
-Bird Conservation Plans Exit include priority species lists, priority habitat descriptions, bird population objectives, and habitat objectives.
+Bird Conservation Plans include priority species lists, priority habitat descriptions, bird population objectives, and habitat objectives.
 The plans form the basis of action by public and private land managers, other wildlife/natural resources professionals, non government organizations, and citizens.
 A general strategy, The Flight Plan, outlines and guides the bird conservation planning process.

 EPA has been an active participant in Partners in Flight almost since its inception, having signed a memorandum of agreement with a number of other federal agencies in May 1991.